RealOrangeOne/react-native-mock/README.md

 I don't know.
 Maybe.

 I'd love to figure that out though... feel free to file an issue if you have opinions.

+## Contributing
+Discovered a bug, got a new feature, or found something that needs improving? __Submit a PR!__

+Make sure to read through the CONTRIBUTING.md file before submitting your PR!

+### Contributors
+- Leland Richardson (Creator)
+- Jake Howard